Light sheet fluorescence microscopy: Sample mounting

-Light sheet fluorescence microscopy image properties
+Image properties

 Typical imaging modes

 Most light sheet fluorescence microscopes are used to produce 3D images of the sample by moving the sample through the image plane.
 If the sample is larger than the field of view of the image sensor, the sample also has to be shifted laterally.
 An alternative approach is to move the image plane through the sample to create the image stack.

 Long experiments can be carried out, for example with stacks recorded every 10 sec–10 min over the timespan of days.
 This allows study of changes over time in 3D, or so-called 4D microscopy.

 After the image acquisition the different image stacks are registered to form one single 3D dataset.
 Multiple views of the sample can be collected, either by interchanging the roles of the objectives or by rotating the sample.
 Having multiple views can yield more information than a single stack; for example occlusion of some parts of the sample may be overcome.
 Multiple views also improves 3D image resolution by overcoming poor axial resolution as described below.

 Some studies also use a selective plane illumination microscope to image only one slice of the sample, but at much higher temporal resolution.
 This allows e.g. to observe the beating heart of a zebra fish embryo in real-time.
 Together with fast translation stages for the sample a high-speed 3D particle tracking has been implemented.